rai-harshit/data-512-homework_2/README.md

 ### Steps to Reproduce
 1. Data Collection and Preprocessing
    - Gathered data from Wikipedia about cities in each US state.
+The API call takes about 2 hours to retrieve data for about 20,000+ articles.
+   - After the initial city data acquisition, it was found that there were many duplicates.
+Those were dropped using Pandas' in-built function.
    - Acquired population data from the US Census Bureau for each state.
    - Extracted regional divisions as defined by the US Census Bureau.